inayatrahimdev/Weather-App/README.md

 🌦️ **Weather Information App** 🌦️

-This is a user-friendly and professional Weather Information App developed using Streamlit and the OpenWeatherMap API.
+This is a user-friendly and professional Weather Information App developed using Streamlit and the **OpenWeatherMap API**.
 It allows users to enter any city name and get up-to-date weather information along with real-time alerts for extreme weather conditions.

 ## Key Features
 - **Real-Time Weather Data**: Enter any city to get the current weather information.